The way we work. Professionalism in action.

 The values for the public sector are as follows:

-The system of Canadian parliamentary democracy and its institutions are fundamental to serving the public interest.
+Canada's system of parliamentary democracy and its institutions are fundamental to serving the public interest.
 As a public servant, you recognize that elected officials are accountable to Parliament, and ultimately to the Canadian people, and that a non-partisan public sector is essential to our democratic system.

 You shall uphold the Canadian parliamentary democracy and its institutions by: